balena-io/docs/pages/learn/manage/ssh-access.md

 #### Monitor balenaEngine

-beginning with version 2.9.0, balenaOS includes the lightweight container engine [**balenaEngine**](https://www.balena.io/engine) to manage **Docker** containers.
+BalenaOS includes the lightweight container engine [**balenaEngine**](https://www.balena.io/engine) to manage **Docker** containers.
 If you think the supervisor or application container may be having problems, you’ll want to use `balena` for debugging.

 From the host OS this command will show the status of all containers: